rapidsai/cuxfilter/README.md

 8. `jupyter_port`: internal port at which jupyter notebook server runs.
 No need to change this.*Do not publish this port*
 9. `demo_mapbox_token`: mapbox token for the mortgage demo.
 Can be created for free [here](https://www.mapbox.com/help/define-access-token/)
 10. `demo_dataset_name`: dataset name for the example and mortgage demo.
 Default value: '146M_predictions_v2'.
 Can be downloaded from [here](https://rapidsai.github.io/demos/datasets)
+11. `rmm`: using the experimental memory pool allocator(https://github.com/rapidsai/rmm) gives better performance, but may throw out of memory errors.

 With the default settings: